tar -C /usr/local -xvf module-x.y.z # cd /usr/local # chown -R root:root module-x.y.z # cd module-x.y.z # perl Makefile.PL # make # make install

 # perl -MCPAN -e shell . . . cpan> install Mail::SPF cpan> install Mail::SPF::Query

-# tar -C /usr/local -xvzf dcc.tar.Z # cd /usr/local/dcc-x.y.z # ./configure # make # make install # make clean # cd /var # mkdir dcc # groupadd milter # useradd -g milter -s /bin/false milter # chown -R milter:milter dcc
+# tar -C /usr/local -xvzf dcc.tar.Z # cd /usr/local/dcc-x.y.z # ./configure # make # make install # make clean # cd /var # mkdir dcc # groupadd milter # useradd -g milter -s /bin/bash milter # chown -R milter:milter dcc

 To use dcc, uncomment the dcc line in /etc/mail/spamassassin/v310.pre.
 Also authorize udp connections to port 6277 from your client ports and back.
 Provided you already accept outgoing protocols, accept port 6277 udp packets modifying /etc/rc.d/rc.firewall as below :